networknext/next/docs/setup_storage_project.md

 The file will download to your computer automatically.

-8. Setup the key in your semaphoreci account
+8. Setup the key and your company name in your semaphoreci account

 Select "Settings" in the top right menu in semaphoreci: